KrisDeCooman/hydroblox/README.md

 #### HydroBloxStorage

-The HydroBloxStateDistributor smart contract uses the HydroBloxStorage to keep track of the consumers, producers, the HBT tokens to divide and the ether to divide.
+The HydroBloxStateDistributor smart contract uses the HydroBloxStorage contract to keep track of the enrolled consumers, enrolled producers, the HBT tokens to divide and the ether to divide.

 #### HydroBloxStateMachine